Philosophy and Modern Languages

 As the Organising Tutor for Philosophy, Dr Ed Lamb oversees the teaching of Philosophy within the College, as well as teaching undergraduate tutorials for Introduction to Moral Philosophy, 103 Ethics and 114 Theory of Politics.
 He is passionate about teaching and the practice of Philosophy.

-Dr Alex Lloyd is Lecturer in German and teaches language, translation, literature, and film.
+Dr Alex Lloyd is a Fellow by Special Election and a Lecturer in German and teaches language, translation, literature, and film.
 Her main research interests lie in cultural memory, depictions of children and childhood, and the relationship between literature and visual culture.

 Dr María Morrás is a tutor in Spanish, whose teaching focuses on Medieval Spanish and Romance Literature, Golden Age, Classical Tradition and History of the Spanish Language.
 Her other subjects include: Textual Criticism, Spanish as a Foreign Language, Introduction to Research, Composition in Spanish, and Introduction to Spanish Literature.

 College Lecturer and Tutor in French Language and Modern French Literature

 Dr Jake Wadham teaches the period of French literature covering the nineteenth century to the present.
 He also teaches translation from French to English, and has worked more broadly within Translation Studies (theory and practice).

 Dr James Wilk is a Lecturer in Philosophy.
 James teaches a number of topics for finals papers: philosophy of mind, philosophy of psychology, philosophy of neuroscience, ethics, meta-ethics, philosophy of action, philosophy of mind, and the philosophy of Wittgenstein.